raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

    or promote products derived from this software without specific prior written permission; and

 5. This software must not be used by any organisation, website, product, or service that:
-   1. lobbies for, promotes, or derives a majority of income from actions that support or contribute
+   1. promotes, lobbies for or derives a majority of income from actions that support or contribute
       to:
+         1. **abuses of human rights**:
             * sex trafficking
             * human trafficking
             * slavery
             * indentured servitude
-      * gambling
+            * discrimination based on age, gender, gender identity, race, sexuality, religion, nationality
-      * tobacco
+            * hate speech
+         3. **environmental destruction**:
-      * adversely addictive behaviours
+            * deforestation
+            * burning of forests
             * nuclear energy
+         4. **conflict and war**:
             * warfare
+            * war crimes
             * weapons manufacturing
-      * war crimes
             * violence (except when required to protect public safety)
+         2. **addictive or destructive products and services**:
-      * burning of forests
+            * gambling
-      * deforestation
+            * tobacco
-      * hate speech or discrimination based on age, gender, gender identity, race, sexuality, religion, nationality
+            * products that encourage adversely addictive behaviours

-   2. lobbies against, or derives a majority of income from actions that discourage or frustrate:
+   2. dissuades, lobbies against, or derives a majority of income from actions that discourage or frustrate:
       * peace
       * access to the rights set out in the Universal Declaration of Human Rights and the Convention on the Rights of the Child
       * peaceful assembly and association (including worker associations)